aidend123456/aidend123456/README.md

 [very emotional.webm](https://github.com/user-attachments/assets/8d7da6e1-050a-47b9-91cf-e1c91698b5aa)

+I code stuff in pygame.

+I also do some fun stuff with python (aka adding 26 ints in my prgram for no reason and no purpose)

+I also like gaming
 <!---
 aidend123456/aidend123456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.